arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-7.md

 type Parser<'a> = Parser of (Input -> 'a ParseResult)
 ```

-This defined, the details about passing `remaining` and handling
+This defined, the details about passing `rest` and handling
 errors are not directly visible from the outside.
 Good for information
 hiding.
 A drawback of having the function wrapped inside a `Parser`,
 though, it that you can't direcly apply it to a string input.
 A helper